 The program will be open to individuals at Pioneer High School on May 7th, from 9 a.m. to 2 p.m.
 Complete information, including maps, hours, and a list of accepted items, is located below.

 If you are bringing equipment from public or private schools, universities, a local business, non-profit organization or government:

-The program will be open to you at the University of Michigan Tennis Facility on April 25th and 26th, from 9 a.m. to 2 p.m.
+The program will be open to you at the South Commuter Parking Lot on May 5th from 8 a.m to 4 p.m. and, May 6th, from 8 a.m. to 3 p.m.
 Businesses and other organizations are asked to view maps and information as well as register in advance at http://michigan.poweron.com/p/register so we may anticipate the volume of drop-offs possible.